visheshgupta-BA/Emotion-Recognition-System---MLOps/README.md

-# Emotion Recognition System - MLOps
+# End to End MLOps - Emotion Recognition System

 This repository contains all components necessary to deploy a speech emotion recognition system to Google Cloud Platform (GCP) services.
 This system is designed to handle multiple tasks including data generation, data transformation, model training, model evaluation, model deployment, and serving the trained model.
 The workflows are orchestrated using Cloud Composer with detailed operations defined in respective Docker configurations and triggered via Cloud Run and Vertex AI.